 - 1. For C++, among many others, the gSOAP toolkit is a good option.
 Parts of gSOAP are also used in VirtualBox to implement the VirtualBox web service. - 2.
-For Java, there are several implementations already described in this document (see chapter 5.1, The object-oriented web service for JAX-WS, page xxxiii and chapter 6.1, Raw web service example for Java with Axis, page xxxvii). - 3.
+For Java, there are several implementations already described in this document (see chapter 2.1.1, The object-oriented web service for JAX-WS, page 7 and chapter 2.2.1, Raw web service example for Java with Axis, page 11). - 3.
 Perl supports WSDL via the SOAP::Lite package.
 This in turn comes with a tool called stubmaker.pl that allows you to turn any WSDL file into a Perl package that you can import.
 (You can also import any WSDL file "live" by having it parsed every time the script runs, but that can take a while.)
 You can then code (again, assuming the above example):